Cray-HPE/docs-csm/operations/package_repository_management/Package_Repository_Management_with_Nexus.md

 Images can only be added to the container registry through the Docker API.
 To push images, you will need to use a compatible client, such as Skopeo, Podman, or Docker.

-By default, product installers depend on Podman, paired with a vendor-specific Skopeo image, to synchronize container images from a release distribution to registry.local.
+By default, product installers depend on Podman, paired with a vendor-specific Skopeo image, to synchronize container images from a release distribution to `registry.local`.
 The Cray System Management \(CSM\) product adds a recent version of `quay.io/skopeo/stable` to the container registry, and it may be used to copy images into
 `registry.local`.

 #### Ensure that you have the following prerequisites in place before adding images

 - Valid credentials for both Artifactory and Nexus:
     - `ARTIFACTORY_USERNAME` & `ARTIFACTORY_TOKEN`
     - `NEXUS_USERNAME` & `NEXUS_PASSWORD`
 - The Nexus registry is up & running.
 - CSM Docker images have already been pushed to Artifactory.